The English phrasal verb TAKE ON has the following meanings:

 - I wanted to make a good impression, so I took on a lot of tasks at work.

 - I will take on the project if you don’t want to.

 - I have taken on too much work.
-Can you please help me with this project?
+Can you please help me finish this project?

 2. Take on = to add; to acquire

-- Shops often take on extra employees during the Christmas season.
+- Stores often take on extra employees during the Christmas season.

 - The boat was taking on water, so we had to plug the hole.

 - The teacher has some spots in her classroom and can take on a few more students.

 - Many students take on a lot of debt while they are studying at university.